linkhub.ch is a political initiative that aims to facilitate access to and linkage of data for research purposes.

 Data linking is a valuable source of information because it enables the creation of original information by combining data relating to the same individual from different existing sources

-To support the use of linked data, several partners from FORS, NCCR on the move, NCCR LIVES, Swiss RDL, Swiss National Cohort and TREE, have joined forces to set up a center dedicated to data linking.
-In 2019, a steering committee bringing together the partners was set up and FORS initiated concrete measures for the creation of a legal and institutional environment to facilitate data linking for research while respecting data security.
+To support the use of linked data, several partners from FORS, NCCR on the move, NCCR LIVES, Swiss RDL, Swiss National Cohort and TREE, have joined forces and set up a steering committee in 2019 to initiated concrete measures for the creation of a legal and institutional environment to facilitate data linking for research while respecting data security.

-The objective of linkhub.ch is to guide the creation of a legal and institutional environment that supports academic and administrative studies based on linked data respecting personal data protection and scientific principles.
+The objective of tlinkhub.ch is to guide the creation of a legal and institutional environment that supports academic and administrative studies based on linked data respecting personal data protection and scientific principles.

 To this end, linkhub.ch is involved in the development of a national strategy to provide a regulatory and institutional environment adapted to the production and use of linked data.
 Furthermore, it offers various services in the domains of research and administration.